Listing Thumbnail

 How are customer service and support?

-I would rate the customer service nine out of ten.
+I would rate the customer service and technical support a nine, because nobody gets a ten.

 Which solution did I use previously and why did I switch?